The Best Plasma Cutter Review of 2020

 #4.
 HOBART AIRFORCE 40i Review – 230-VOLT

 Hobart has been in the business of producing quality products for nearly 100 years.
-Their line of plasma cutters are considered to be some of the best in the industry.
+Their line of plasma cutters is considered to be some of the best in the industry.

 Capable of cutting up to 5/8″ steel cleanly, this bad boy can tackle just about anything you throw at it.
 It can even sever up to 7/8″ steel.
 The duty cycle while cutting 5/8″ material is 50% at 40A, 240V.
 So as long as you supply it with enough power, it will go all day.